 Read at most nbytes from the serial device and return them as a bytes object.
-If nbytes is not specified then the method acts as readall().
+If nbytes is not specified then the method reads all available bytes from the serial device.
 USB_VCP stream implicitly works in non-blocking mode, so if no pending data available, this method will return immediately with None value.